 Born August 4, 1963, in Detroit, Michigan, Keith Ellison became a member of the Minnesota House of Representatives in 2002.
-In 2006, he moved into the national political arena, winning a seat in the U.S. House of Representatives as the Democratic candidate and the first black Muslim from Minnesota to serve in Congress.
-In office, he has supported stem cell research and raising the minimum wage.
+In 2006, he moved into the national political arena when he became the first Muslim to be elected to the U.S. House of Representatives, and the first person of color from Minnesota to serve in Congress.
+In office, Ellison, a Democrat, has supported stem cell research and raising the minimum wage.

 Ellison moved to Minnesota in 1987 to attend law school and graduated in 1990.
 He started his law career with the firm of Lindquist & Vennum before becoming the executive director of the Legal Rights Center.
 Ellison later returned to private practice.